- University of Wisconsin-Eau Claire

 - Majors + Minors

 Garfield Avenue project affects travel on lower campus.
 The project is expected to be completed in fall 2018.
 Please allow extra time when traveling to see us!Learn More

 UW-Eau Claire educates nurses at the baccalaureate, master’s and doctorate levels.
 We offer various options, including our traditional pre-licensure program for students seeking a bachelor of science degree in nursing (BSN).
 Through natural and social science, humanities and nursing science courses, the concepts of humanity, health, environment and nursing are interwoven in a curriculum that prepares you as a generalist to provide professional nursing in a variety of areas including hospital, nursing home, community/public health, ambulatory and home care positions.Contact Info:

 Nursing students participate in clinical experiences at diverse health care settings in the Chippewa Valley and at sites throughout Wisconsin and Minnesota.
-Many learn and work in health care facilities nationally or abroad in such places as South Dakota, Texas, El Salvador and Costa Rica.
+Many learn and work in health care facilities nationally or abroad in such places as South Dakota, Costa Rica, and Harlaxton, England.

 In the pre-nursing curriculum (one academic year), students complete at least 30 semester credits with courses in general chemistry, biochemistry, and anatomy and physiology.

 At UW-Eau Claire you can obtain a graduate degree in nursing and receive advanced role preparation as a clinical nurse specialist, nurse practitioner, nurse administrator or nurse educator.

 Our nationally recognized nursing program graduates more than 150 BSN students each year.
 Nearly 100 percent of our graduates have jobs or are continuing their education within a year of graduation.

 Our programs are fully accredited by the Commission on Collegiate Nursing Education (CCNE).